 You are here

-Loyola University Health System (Loyola) is committed to excellence in patient care.
+Loyola Medicine is committed to excellence in patient care.
 We seek to provide you care that goes beyond the treatment of your disease or disorder.
 We also treat the human spirit.
-Your well-being is a collaborative effort among you and your Loyola health-care providers.
-To that end, we share with you both your rights and responsibilities as a patient.
+Your well-being is a collaborative effort among you and your Loyola healthcare providers.
+To that end, we share with you your rights as a patient.

 About Your Medical Records